 Coach is riding in style, thanks to the company's leather items and some savvy licensing deals.
 The company designs and makes (mostly through third parties) high-end leather goods and accessories, including handbags, wallets, and luggage.
 Founded in 1941, Coach also licenses its name for watches, eyewear, fragrances, scarves, and footwear.
-The luxury brand sells its wares through more than 1,000 department and outlet stores (in the US and more than 35 other countries), catalogs, and its website.
+The luxury brand sells its wares through more than 1,000 department and outlet stores (in the US and more than 45 other countries), catalogs, and its website.
 Macy's, Nordstrom, Saks, and others carry Coach items.
 It also runs more than 1,000 retail and factory outlet stores in North America, Japan, and China.
-The company is buying luxury shoe maker Stuart Weitzman Holdings.
+The company acquired luxury shoe maker Stuart Weitzman Holdings in 2015.

 Within the North America segment, which represents 57% of its revenue, Coach includes sales to North American consumers through its retail stores, factory stores, Internet, and wholesale.

 Its International segment, which consists primarily of sales to consumers through company-operated stores in Japan and mainland China, also accounts for revenue from the Internet, Hong Kong, Macau, Singapore, Taiwan, Malaysia, and Korea, and e-commerce sales to those territories.
 Wholesale customers and distributors in approximately 35 countries also contribute to the segment's sales.
 The segment represents about 40% of sales.